gini/gini-mobile-android/capture-sdk/sdk/src/doc/source/migrate-to-2-0-0.rst

 Colors
 ~~~~~~

 We introduced a global color palette which you are free to override.
-The custom colors will be then applied on all screens.
+The custom colors will then be applied on all screens.

 You can find the names of the colors `here <https://github.com/gini/gini-mobile-android/blob/main/capture-sdk/sdk/src/main/res/values/colors.xml>`_.

 .. note::

-    If you have overriden the ``GiniCaptureTheme`` then the theme colors you have set there will override the color
+    If you have overridden the ``GiniCaptureTheme`` then the theme colors you have set there will override the color
-    palette customisation.
+    palette customization.

 Images
 ~~~~~~

-Customising of images is done the same way as before via overriding of drawable resources.
-You can find the drawable resource names in the :ref:`screen-by-screen UI customisation section<Migrate to the new UI>`.
+Customizing images is done the same way as before via overriding of drawable resources.
+You can find the drawable resource names in the :ref:`screen-by-screen UI customization section<Migrate to the new UI>`.

 We replaced most drawables with vector drawables.
 Unfortunately due to the limitations of vector drawables some images had to be added as PNGs.